pgtipping/the-synth-rag/memory-bank/progress.md

 - ✅ Responsive design foundations
 - ✅ Dynamic chat routes for different use cases
 - ✅ Enhanced document management interface with improved table layout and status badges
+- ✅ Simplified document list by removing the Type column for a cleaner UI
+- ✅ Improved responsive design for all pages (Home, Documents, Chat, Prompts)
+- ✅ Mobile-optimized navigation with hamburger menu
+- ✅ Responsive typography and spacing across all components
 - ✅ Example Prompts System UI components (PromptCard, PromptList, PromptManager, PromptRotation, PromptAnalytics)
 - ✅ Type-safe component props with proper interfaces
 - ✅ Breadcrumb navigation on all pages